Get

 Basic obedience commands are essential for effective communication and control over your Bull Terrier.
 Use these three crucial commands at the beginning.

-The “Stay” command helps your Bull Terrier learn impulse control and remain in one place until released.
+• Stay: The “Stay” command helps your Bull Terrier learn impulse control and remain in one place until released.
 Start with your dog in a sitting position, say “Stay,” and take a step back.
 If they stay in place, reward them with a treat and praise.
-Gradually increase the duration and distance over time, always rewarding them for maintaining the stay.
+Gradually increase the duration and distance over time, reinforcing them very well for maintaining the stay.

 3. Leash Training and Walking Etiquette